 The study was refuted and ultimately retracted, but the idea that vaccines were dangerous garnered a tremendous amount of public attention.

 Measles, mumps, and rubella have largely been eliminated in the United States because of childhood vaccines, but sometimes outbreaks occur — especially among those who have not been vaccinated.

-During the past year, 183 people were reported to have measles.
+During the past year, were reported to have measles.
 The majority of the outbreak was linked to an infected traveler who visited Disneyland in California.
 In 2014, 383 people were infected in the Midwest, largely because the group was made up of unvaccinated Amish.

 Before the measles vaccine program began in 1963, between 3 and 4 million Americans got measles each year.
 The vaccine has reduced measles by more than 99 percent.